beyondEllie/OpenHands/Development.md

 See more details [here](./containers/dev/README.md).

-If you are just interested in running `OpenHands` without installing all the required tools on your host.
+If you are just interested in running `EllieStudio` without installing all the required tools on your host.

 ```bash
 make docker-run